-Areas of expertise include travel, food, wellness, books, fitness, family, parenting, and the Palm Springs area.
+Areas of expertise include travel, food, wellness, books, fitness, family, Southern California, and the Palm Springs area.

 Braver Than You Think: Around the World on the Trip of My (Mother's) Lifetime